 Part 2: Trauma, Intra/Interpersonal Response-ability and Relational Healing

-3. Ōe Kenzaburō’s Personal Experience
+3. Ōe Kenzaburō’s A Personal Matter

 4.Imamura Shōhei’s Black Rain